-Research shows that children who are born healthy and have access to reliable, consistent, and timely health services are more likely to be school ready.
-Children have a better chance of learning math, reading, and other subjects if they have the glasses they need for seeing the whiteboard, the medications they need to return to school when they’re out sick, and the support they need for any disabilities, developmental delays, or mental health challenges.
+Research shows that children who are born healthy and have access to reliable, consistent, and timely health services are more likely to be school-ready.
+Children have a better chance of learning math, reading, and other subjects if they have the glasses they need to see the whiteboard, the medications they need to return to school after they’re out sick, and the support they need for any disabilities, developmental delays, or mental health challenges.
 Women’s access to health care before, during, and after pregnancy is also critical for ensuring a healthy pregnancy, a healthy birth, and a healthy baby.

-Unfortunately, Texas lags behind the rest of the country in both children’s and women’s access to health insurance, access to critical health services for infants and toddlers, and enrollment in early interventions for addressing developmental challenges.
-The lack of access contributes to many children not being school ready and falling behind their peers due to unmet needs which can profoundly impact a child’s health and learning for a lifetime.
+Unfortunately, Texas lags behind the rest of the country in both children’s and women’s access to health insurance and enrollment in early interventions for addressing developmental challenges.
+The lack of access contributes to many children not being school-ready and falling behind their peers due to unmet needs, which can profoundly impact a child’s health and learning for a lifetime.

-Addressing children’s health and developmental needs requires a holistic approach, including supporting healthy pregnancies, healthy births, access to affordable health coverage, and early childhood supports for disabilities and developmental delays.
+Addressing children’s health and developmental needs requires a holistic approach, including supporting healthy pregnancies, healthy births, access to affordable health coverage, and early childhood support for disabilities and developmental delays.

 A child born prematurely arrives before the 37th week of pregnancy.
 Because premature birth occurs before full-term pregnancy when important development is still occurring, premature babies are born at risk of more health problems.
-Premature births can result in low birthweights and increases the risk of challenges in breathing, feeding, vision, and hearing, and long-term intellectual and developmental disabilities.
-To boost the number of children who are school ready, policymakers need to support healthy pregnancies that lead to fewer birth complications and healthier newborns.
+Premature birth can result in low birth weight, and it increases the risk of challenges with breathing, feeding, vision, and hearing, as well as long-term intellectual and developmental disabilities.
+To boost the number of children who are school-ready, policymakers need to support healthy pregnancies that lead to fewer birth complications and healthier newborns.

 Health insurance plays a critical role in ensuring children can attend regular check-ups, identify disabilities or developmental delays and receive early interventions, address mental health challenges, and get healthy and back to school when they’re out sick.

 It is critical for school readiness that infants who are sick can receive the medication and health services they require.
-It is also essential that they visit their pediatricians routinely so they can offer immunizations that help prevent illness, track growth and development, identify potential disabilities or developmental delays early, address any concerns that parents have, and establish a trusting relationship between a child and their parent.
+It is also essential that infants visit their pediatricians routinely so doctors can track growth and development, offer immunizations that help prevent illness, identify potential developmental delays or disabilities, address any concerns that parents have, and establish a trusting relationship with a child and their parent.

 The American Academy of Pediatrics (AAP) developed a set of comprehensive health guidelines for well-child visits known as the “periodicity schedule.”
 The schedule recommends eight well-child visits within the first 15 months of life.